 - 1. Do not call the school or your child on their cell phones.
-Everyone is required to be quiet during a lockdown.
-Ringing phones and students talking on the phone, would alert intruders to where the student might be, jeopardizing their safety. - 2.
+Everyone is required to be quiet during a lockdown and to exit the building during a fire.
+Phones ringing and students talking on the phone, would alert intruders to where the student might be, jeopardizing their safety. - 2.
 Do not come to the school.
 Police/Fire/EMS need the school driveways to get in and out of the school parking lot. - 3.
 Do not park along the roadside at your child's school.
 Police, Fire and EMS will need the entire roadway. - 4.
 Wait for a phone call from the school or police.
 The news media will have full coverage and will designate a phone number to call and a reunification point for you to reconnect with your child. - 5.
-The school will use its automated calling system and email/text messaging when the situation is safe. - 6.
+The school will use its automated calling system and email/text messaging when the situation is safe.

 If parents rush to the scene of a critical incident because their child contacted them, police officers will have a difficult time finding the perpetrators and controlling the scene.
 Fire/EMS would have a difficult time fighting the fire or locating injured persons, etc.